Jrres/FrontToBackEnd/README.md

 from the front and allow the back to update to the page.

 Issues:
-Without the use of middle ware, EJS modules cannot be used in my frontend lines.
+Without the use of middle ware, EJS modules cannot be accessed by the server.
-Therefore, I have to use something like Commonjs, nestjs or async https methods
+Therefore, use something like Commonjs, nestjs or async https methods